The Grills and Smokers That True Pitmasters Love

 The conventional grills

 In addition to smoking and grilling, the Big Green Egg can also function as an oven for roasting and, with the addition of a baking stone, pizza-making.
-That said, some models may be quite steeply-priced, and you could’t buy them online; as a substitute, test out the organization’s internet site to locate “authorized sellers.”
+That said, some models may be steeply-priced, and you could’t buy them online; as a substitute, test out the organization’s internet site to locate “authorized sellers.”

 Buy Big Green Egg, $500-$2,000